 Lifespan Integration is a gentle, body-based therapeutic method which heals without re-traumatizing.
 In 2003, Peggy Pace published the first edition of her book, Lifespan Integration: Connecting Ego States through Time.
 In her book Pace describes the new therapeutic method which she developed through her work with her clients.
 Pace originally designed Lifespan Integration therapy for adult survivors of childhood abuse or neglect.
 She soon found that LI therapy facilitates rapid healing in people of all ages, and is effective with a wide range of therapeutic issues.
 Since 2004, Pace has been training therapists throughout the US and Western Europe.
-At the present time (2015), more than 2000 therapists worldwide have been trained in Lifespan Integration.

 After LI therapy, people find themselves spontaneously reacting to current stressors in more age appropriate ways.
 Clients who begin LI therapy with memory gaps are eventually able to connect the pieces of their lives into a coherent whole.
 Clients who have completed Lifespan Integration therapy report that they feel better about life, are more self-accepting, and are better able to enjoy their intimate relationships.